Parts of a Computer

 This topic must be taught in the classroom or a computer lab.

-Instruction to the Teacher:
+Instructions to the teacher:

 Awareness of the extent of student’s prior knowledge of the topic will help the teacher plan and deliver the lesson appropriately.
 This could be assessed through the provided worksheet.

-Worksheets, Vocabulary Cards, Sight Words:
+Worksheets, Vocabulary words

 1. Write the sentence ‘Parts of the computer’ on the board.